A deep-water closure model for surface waves on axisymmetric swirling flows: Conclusion

-As future work we leave both the possibility of formally justifying the closure condition and generalizing the model to non-axisymmetric base flows.
+As future work we leave the possibility of formally justifying the closure condition, using the model to investigate the propagation of waves over axisymmetric vortices, and generalizing the model to non-axisymmetric base flows.
 While we have attempted to justify the model closure~\citep{zuccoli-2023}, we have been unable to find any argument or formal calculation justifying it and hence we leave this for future work; the obvious assumption of a simple exponential decay with depth away from the free surface fails due to significant radial variation of the exponential decay rate, and more sophisticated multiple-scales-like analyses would rely on a separation of length scales not apparent in figure~\ref{fig:closure_radiating}, for example.
+We have validated the model against eigenmodes of the full Euler equations because these can be obtained at moderate computational cost in deep water owing to separability in the azimuthal direction.
+However, the model is a time-dependent, two-dimensional system that is not restricted to describing just eigenmode solutions.
+We envision it being used to investigate phenomena that would be extremely challenging to simulate in the full Euler equations, for example, the scattering of surface waves by strong vortices in deep water.
 Generalizing the closure to more general base flows, i.e.\ non-axisymmetric and involving three velocity components, appears to be possible, but introduces a lot of complexity that we have opted not to address here.
-A fully general model could then be used to make predictions for the behaviour of deep-water surface waves on complex flows with complex surface deformations that are out of reach with fully three-dimensional simulations.
+A fully general model could be used to make predictions of the behaviour of deep-water surface waves on complex flows with complex surface deformations that are out of reach with fully three-dimensional simulations, such as a vortex dipole, as briefly discussed by \citet{vivanco2004experimental} from an experimental point of view.